ravisharda/pravega-developer-resources/README.md

-This repo maintains various commands, recipes, snippets and scripts that make my life as a Pravega developer a tad easier.
+This repo maintains various commands, recipes, snippets, [links](https://github.com/ravisharda/pravega-developer-resources/blob/master/useful-links.md) and scripts that make my life as a Pravega developer a tad easier.
 The names of the files are (hopefully) self-explanatory.

 New files are added here occassionally.
 Existing ones - especially the ones that were added recently - tend to be updated frequently.